roam specification

 channeling.id.parity

-For peer-to-peer transports, the initiator (who opened the connection) MUST allocate odd channel IDs (1, 3, 5, ...).
-The acceptor MUST allocate even channel IDs (2, 4, 6, ...).
+For peer-to-peer transports, the link initiator (who opened the link) MUST allocate odd channel IDs (1, 3, 5, ...).
+The link acceptor MUST allocate even channel IDs (2, 4, 6, ...).
 This prevents collisions when both peers make concurrent calls.

-Note: "Initiator" and "acceptor" refer to who opened the connection, not who is calling whom.
-If the initiator calls with a Tx and Rx, both use odd IDs (e.g., tx=1, rx=3).
-If the acceptor calls back, both use even IDs (e.g., tx=2, rx=4).
+Note: "Initiator" and "acceptor" refer to who opened the link, not who is calling whom or who opened the virtual connection.
+If the link initiator calls with a Tx and Rx, both use odd IDs (e.g., tx=1, rx=3).
+If the link acceptor calls back, they use even IDs (e.g., tx=2, rx=4).

 Call Lifecycle with Channels